Lemoncode/blog-post-loading-indicator-demos/01 Implementation/Readme.md

   }
 ```

-- now if we run the project we can see that the loading indicator is being shown when the async call is in progress.
-If we want to track any async call
-  that returns a promise we just only need to wrap it with the _trackPromiseTracking_, _react-promise-tracker_ will take of keeping
+- now if we run the project we can see that the loading indicator is being shown when the asynchronous call is in progress.
+If we want to track any async call that returns a promise we just only need to wrap it with the _trackPromise_ method, _react-promise-tracker_.
-  the count of parallel async calls being completed.

-- To wrap up this sample let's make a more professional looking loadingIndicator.
+- To wrap up this sample let's make a more professional looking _loadingIndicator_.
 We will install a library called _react loader spinner_.

 ```bash
 npm install react-loader-spinner --save
 ```

-- Let's define the spinner, For the sake of simplicity we will define styles inline.
+- Let's define the spinner, For the sake of simplicity we will define the styles inline.

 First le't add the corresponding import: